Last Revised: 2019-02-27 10:55:42

 This article contains links to all required elements in the new policy.
 Below information is based on .com domain names.

 Once a domain name expires, it goes through few stages before being released to the general public.
-Hostinger France sends two renewal emails to the Registered Name Holder prior to the expiration date.
+Hostinger sends two renewal emails to the Registered Name Holder prior to the expiration date.
 If the registrant pays the domain renewal invoice before expiration, the domain is renewed automatically.

 These timelines do not apply to ccTLD and gTLD domain names.